ipfabric/docs/docs/support/support_vpn.md

    ![Remote support over VPN - Disconnect](vpn/disconnect.png)

-3. `VPN status` should change to `disconnected`.
+3. The `VPN status` should change to `disconnected`.

 ### From CLI

 1. Repeat steps 1 and 2 from the
-   [How To Establish Support VPN](#how-to-establish-support-vpn) section above if you logged out, skip this step if you didn't.
+   [How To Establish Support VPN](#how-to-establish-support-vpn) section above if you logged out.
+Skip this step if you didn't.

 2. Now run the VPN command: